Hundreds of bottles dumped on Mount Maunganui beach in plastic protest

 Children and young people joined the protest today, some holding signs such as "sense not dollars" and "protect my future".

-Ohauiti couple Serge and Balmer and their children were among the group.
+Ohauiti couple Serge and Dunja Balmer and their children were among the group.

 Serge, who did not give his surname, said he was shocked when he first read about the granting of resource consent a couple of months ago.